Shikaar (2004 film): Plot

 Sumed and the policemen beat Vijay in the jail because he refuses to accept that he has killed Damania's partners.
 Vijay finally agrees that he wanted to kill Damania and his partners and he had invited them to Mussoorie for the same purpose but failed to achieve his mission because whenever he tried to kill Damania's partners, someone else killed them.
 Sumed refuses to believe Vijay but he receives a phone call that the killer in black suit is going to kill Damania.
 Vijay is released as he is not the killer.
 The killer kills Rama at a disco.
 The killer attacks Damania and Damania is shocked to know that the killer is Kamya.
 Kamya tells Damania that she is the daughter of bank manager Suraj Nagpal, who used to be Damania's friend.
 He had given a loan of 10 crores to Damania and his friends but they killed him instead of returning the loan.
-Kamya's mother died of stress and her brother Rohit left the house to avenge the deaths of his parents from Damania.
+Kamya's mother died of stress and her younger brother Rohit left the house to avenge the deaths of his parents from Damania.
 She tells Damania that Rohit is still lost and she has spent her entire life as a call girl in searching of her lost brother and her father's murderers.

 Vijay arrives at the spot and hears the conversation.
 He learns that Kamya is his sister because he is Rohit Nagpal, the son of Suraj Nagpal and he has also the same mission of killing Damania and his partners as Kamya has.
 Rohit also wants to avenge the murder of his father.
 Damania tries to kill Kamya but Vijay fights Damania and almost kills him until Damania breaks a bottle of wine on Vijay's head.
 He tries to stab Vijay with the broken bottle but Kamya quickly grabs a knife and runs into Damania and as their bodies collide, Kamya stabs Damania in his belly with the knife and at the same time, Damania stabs Kamya in her belly with the broken bottle.
 Kamya taunts Damania as he dies and later Kamya dies in the arms of Vijay.